 In terms of money in your pocket, your FPH shares are actually providing you with a higher return - three times more than your APPL shares in fact.

-If your eyes glazed over about half-way through, don’t worry.
-Finappster can do all this for you, so sign up now.
+If you've read all the way to this point, well done.
+But finappster can do all this for you, so sign up now.